Biden’s Cabinet half-empty after slow start in confirmations

 “It ameliorates the problem in that you then have in place people who can provide guidance to the career team about what the administration’s positions and priorities are,” Stier said.

-AP writers Ricardo Alonso-Zaldivar, Matthew Daly and Ashraf Khalil contributed to this report.
+AP writers Ricardo Alonso-Zaldivar, Matthew Daly, Collin Binkley and Ashraf Khalil contributed to this report.